 5. Attention to Detail: Sealing and Flashing

 Once the deck framing and surface are in place, extra attention should be given to sealing around any penetrations, edges, or joints.
-Proper flashing at transitions between the deck and walls of the home is also essential to prevent water from seeping into vulnerable areas.

 Waterproof deck systems are only as effective as the preparation of the surface.
 So, starting with a well-built, properly sloped, and sealed deck is key to ensuring long-term success.